top of page

 The Anniversary Effect: When the Body Remembers What the Mind Tries to Forget

 April 2017.
 Nine years ago.
 Have you ever heard the theory that your body holds trauma?
 I know it does because nine years later, every April, I struggle.
 I struggle with anxiety and depressive symptoms I just cannot shake.
 When asked what is wrong, I do not always have a clear answer.
 Nothing catastrophic is happening right now, so why does my body feel like the sky is falling?
-This is known as the Anniversary Effect ( Learn More ), sometimes called an anniversary reaction.
-I
+This is known as the Anniversary Effect (Learn More), sometimes called an anniversary reaction.
+It

 Health Should Not Be a Privilege